hack4impact-calpoly/five-cities-food-pantry/README.md

 # Five Cities Christian Women's Food Pantry

-This project works alongside with the Five Cities Christian Women's Food Pantry in an effort to develop a volunteer website application used for volunteers.
+This project works alongside with the Five Cities Christian Women's Food Pantry in an effort to develop a tracking website application for the nonprofit to use.

 ## Table of Contents